SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    and not a constant (with the ``let`` introducer) because items are added and removed in the examples below.

-A set type cannot be inferred from an array literal alone, so the type ``Set`` must be explicitly declared.
+A set type can't be inferred from an array literal alone, so the type ``Set`` must be explicitly declared.
 However, because of Swift's type inference, you don't have to write the type of the set's elements